mkaszkowiak-cs-put/inzynieria-oprogramowania/README.md

 ```

 Frontend should be available under localhost:8000, backend should be available under localhost:80.
-The admin panel should be accessible at /api/v1/admin under the default .env credentials.
+The admin panel should be accessible at `/admin/` under the default credentials located in `.env`.
-You can view the API docs under /api/v1/docs and /api/v1/redoc
+You can view the API docs under `/api/v1/docs` and `/api/v1/redoc`

 ## Local development